syncfusion-content/blazor-docs/blazor/menu-bar/menu-events.md

 ---
 layout: post
-title: Customize Menu Bar Using Events in Blazor Menu Bar | Syncfusion
+title: Menu Bar Events in Blazor Menu Bar | Syncfusion
-description: Learn here all about how to customize menu bar using events in Syncfusion Blazor Menu Bar component and more.
+description: Learn here all about menu bar events in Syncfusion Blazor Menu Bar component and more.
 platform: Blazor
 control: Menu Bar
 documentation: ug
 ---

-# Customize Menu Bar Using Events in Blazor Menu Bar Component
+# Menu Bar Events in Blazor Menu Bar Component

 The Menu Bar provides a set of events to enable users to customize it.